|University of Arkansas at Little Rock|

 |Policy Name: Public and Media Relations|

 |Effective Date: November 11, 2009|

 The office authorizes the release of news and video to the media about the university.
-Any request from the media for information (printed, electronic, spoken, or visual) is to be directed to the Office of Communications, which will respond to the request.
+Any request from the media for information (printed, electronic, spoken, or visual) is to be directed to the Office of Communications and Marketing, which will respond to the request.
 This includes requests that are made to university departments, institutes, programs, projects, offices, colleges, and schools, including the Benton Campus and the Bowen School of Law.
 The only exceptions to this policy are sports-specific publicity.

 Source: Chancellor’s Administrative Memo, August 27, 1997

 Approved By: Bill Walker, VCUA, Aug.
 27, 1997